marco-c/mercurius/README.md

 The body of the request is a JSON object containing:
  - token;
+ - client - the client sending the notification (e.g. 'Irssi');
  - payload;
  - *(optional)* TTL (Time-To-Live of the notification).